-Looking for Eastern Europe for expats in 2026?
-While Western Europe gets most of the attention, the real hidden gems lie to the east.
-Cities like Prague, Budapest, Warsaw, Tallinn, Krakow, and Bucharest offer exceptional quality of life, lower costs, thriving tech scenes, and increasingly welcoming visa policies for skilled workers.
+Thinking about Eastern Europe for expats in 2026?
+Western Europe gets most of the attention, but the cities that quietly deliver the best deal are east of Berlin.
+Prague, Budapest, Warsaw, Tallinn, Krakow, Bucharest: real quality of life, far lower costs, genuine tech scenes, and visa policies getting friendlier rather than harder.

 This guide covers everything expats need to know about moving to Eastern Europe in 2026—from cost of living and salaries to visa options and quality of life.
 Use our salary calculator to see what your income means in these destinations.